Majda22/movie_app_search/README.md

 Before diving into the development process, ensure you have access to the following:

 - **Appbase Account**: Create an account on [Appbase.io](https://appbase.io/) to set up your appbase app and index the MovieSearch dataset.
-- **DejaVu Interface**: Access the DejaVu interface to browse the indexed data and configure settings as needed.
+- **DejaVu The missing web UI for Elasticsearch**: Access the DejaVu interface to browse the indexed data and configure settings as needed.
 - **Codesandbox.io**: We'll use Codesandbox.io to generate code at each intermediate step, facilitating testing and development.

 ## Getting Started